Compare image models for scientific figures

 What each model is best at

-- Best for mechanism figures and publication hero visuals.
+- Best for BioRender-style simplified mechanism figures (clean step-by-step diagrams).

 - Best as a balanced all-around model for routine figure work.